Essential information for guarantors

 Let's not forget that being a guarantor can make significant difference to a person who may otherwise find getting a mortgage is just not possible.
 While it's a serious undertaking for the guarantor, it can mean the difference between a lifetime of rent payments and being able to leave a legacy to future generations.

-Talk to the Cambridge today if you are considering becoming a mortgage guarantor.
+Talk to The Cambridge today on 0345 601 3344 if you are considering becoming a mortgage guarantor.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE